nunoh/pmtrash/README.md

-## Trash Collection Optimization Tool
+## A Trash Collection Optimization Tool

-### What it is?
+### What is it?

-A tool for optimizing trash collection routes within a small city with the aim at reducing its inherent costs.
+A tool for optimizing trash collection routes within a small city with the aim of reducing its inherent costs.

 ### Context